IBE160/SG-612/docs/ux-design-specification.md

 ### 1.1 Design System Choice

-The **TailwindCSS** framework will serve as the core design system for the Smart To-Do AI application.
+The **TailwindCSS (v3.4.1)** framework will serve as the core design system for the Smart To-Do AI application.
 This decision is based on the modern, utility-first approach demonstrated in the latest high-fidelity mockups, which allows for rapid, custom UI development.

 **Key Benefits of TailwindCSS:**